- BY Colin Yeo

 There is no queue to jump.
 It is not possible for a person to apply for the general resettlement scheme.
 Eligibility is determined by UNHCR.
 Essentially, a person has to be a registered refugee in a UNHCR administered refugee camp and hope they are picked for resettlement.
 If they are selected, they have no say over the country to which they are resettled.
 It might be the UK but it might be Australia, Canada, the United States or other participating countries.

-The good news is that as 10 June 2024 a total of 207,900 Ukrainians had entered the UK under the two visa routes opened for them.
-Some will also have returned home in that time.
+The good news is that as 9 December 2024 a total of 218,100 Ukrainians were in the UK under the two visa routes opened for them.
+More will have arrived and returned home in that time.
 You can see the latest statistics yourself here.
-Many more visas than that had been issued but not yet used.
-UNHCR have put together data on which countries are hosting how many refugees.
-By way of comparison, Poland is estimated to be hosting 957,505, Germany 1,169,630 million, Czech Republic 346,830, Spain 202,700, Italy 170,580, the Republic of Moldova 120,470 and France 67,645.
+Many more visas than that were issued but not yet used.
+UNHCR have put together data on which countries are hosting how many refugees from Ukraine.
+By way of comparison, Poland is estimated to be hosting 985,105, Germany 1,234,970, Czechia 380,375, Spain 216,970, Italy 171,495, the Republic of Moldova 120,070 and France 64,560.

 What can be done?

 The United Kingdom asylum system is indeed broken.
 It is, to a very significant extent, the Conservative government that broke it.
 It was on their watch that small boat crossings soared and so did the asylum backlog.
-Schemes like a new 10 year route for refugees, later abandoned, the Rwanda fiasco, the Illegal Migration Act and increasing the Home Office resources funnelled into pointless age disputes made the situation worse not better.
+Schemes like a new ten year route for refugees, later abandoned, the Rwanda fiasco, the Illegal Migration Act and in particular the use of the inadmissibility process to bring the system almost completely to a halt made the situation worse not better.

-The good news for a new Home Secretary after the election is that the situation seems to have stabilised.
-But, as we have seen, there are still significant issues to be addressed, caused in large part by the aftermath of that backlog as well as the use of the pointless inadmissibility process.
-Without quick action to process the cases waiting in inadmissibility the backlog will soon be out of control again.
+The good news is that the situation seems to have stabilised.
+But, as we have seen, there are still significant issues to be addressed, currently caused in large part by the poor quality of decisions being made by the Home Office and a tribunal backlog exacerbated by the lack of legal aid lawyers.
+Without quick action to correct decision making the backlog in the First-tier Tribunal will only get worse.

 Ministers and managers need to think about prioritising resources.
 This has to mean doing less of some things in order to do more of others.
 Why not just grant recognised refugees immediate settlement, for example, rather than conducting a meaningless review of their status after five years?

 The asylum system is not beyond repair.
 It requires competent focus on the boring day job instead of being distracted by pointless or even counterproductive gimmicks.
-The idea that the Home Office is going to remove all of people in the inadmissibility backlog plus all those who newly arrive is preposterous.
-They will either have to be supported by the state in the meantime or they will disappear, as without any prospect of being granted asylum there is no incentive to remain in contact with the Home Office.
+Prioritising the speed of decision making over getting that decision right the first time does very little to fix things.
+Similarly, treating claims as withdrawn for spurious reasons is a short term solution addressing only numbers, not people.
+People who will still have to be supported by the state while getting their claims up and running again, or they will disappear, as without any prospect of being granted asylum there is no incentive to remain in contact with the Home Office.

 Recent changes show that positive asylum decisions can be made much, much faster than in the past, which is great news for everyone.
-It’s just not that hard to grant asylum to an Afghan, Eritrean, Sudanese or Syrian given they have a 98% grant rate or more.
+It just should not be that hard to grant asylum to an Afghan, Eritrean, Sudanese or Syrian.
 All officials need to do is to establish nationality, conduct security checks and issue the grant letter.
-The Home Office initially messed even that up by issuing long, complex forms in English only and failing to fund any help to fill them in.
-Absurdly, after we warned them it was a bad idea, they decided to blame the lawyers.
-Again.
-Officials can and should learn from these mistakes.
+Instead, we now see the Home Office making moves to refuse Afghan asylum claims, cases which will inevitably move to the tribunal where many can expect to succeed.

-The treatment of refugees in the backlog and when they receive a positive decision should be reviewed.
 Allowing asylum seekers to work after six months waiting for a decision would mean far fewer becoming homeless when they are granted asylum, for example.
-Even just giving them a bit more time between receiving their immigration papers and evicting them might reduce the number who end up homeless.
+Permanently giving them a bit more time between receiving their immigration papers and evicting them might reduce the number who end up homeless.
 A support and welcome package for newly recognised refugees should be introduced, which would save money in the long run.

 More resources urgently need to be challenged into asylum appeals and legal aid.
 The appeal success rate remains very high, suggesting that many unnecessary appeals are being lodged.
-Proper, realistic reviews of pending cases might reduce the appeals backlog and save considerable time and money.
+Proper, realistic reviews of pending cases by the Home Office, particularly in light of the known issues around quality, might reduce the appeals backlog and save considerable time and money.
 Monitoring of officials who wrongly refuse applications or reject an appeal review should be introduced.

 The department’s approach to detention and removal needs reviewing.
 What is detention really for?
 If very few failed asylum seekers can be removed then does the department want to focus resources on particular groups and what should happen to the rest?
 Is it acceptable to simply add them to the unauthorised resident population and allow them to regularise only after they have children or live below the radar for 20 years?